pro-tailwind/course-multi-theme-strategy/README.md

 When opening a Gitpod link, the relevant **code file** and **UI preview** will be open side by side.

-Some of the challenges are also available in [Tailwind Play](https://play.tailwindcss.com).

 ## Installation

 If you decide to clone the repo, here's what you need to do to get going: